Carlos-Villalobos/Carlos-Villalobos/README.md

 # Hi, I'm Carlos Villalobos

 ## About me
->My name is Carlos Villalobos and i'm an actual student of cibernetics and computer systems engineering
+>My name is Carlos Villalobos a Cybernetics and Computer Systems Engineer.
+With interests in IT support, Quality Assurance Engineering, Cybersecurity and Software development.
 ----
 **Connect with me:**